 This goes hand in hand with checking in with your customers.
 Find out if your clients are happy with your services, what they like most about your business and whether there’s anything they wish you offered.
 This will provide some valuable feedback about what you’re doing well and what you could be doing to retain them and attract new customers.

-Get organized and look at the big picture.
+check these guys out Get organized and look at the big picture.

 All businesses can benefit from some time spent on organization and planning.
 No matter how hard you try, it’s difficult to focus on these things during day-to-day operations.
 Are there processes you can streamline?
 What tasks take up the most of your time?
 Where would you like to see your business in one year or five years?
 What do you need to accomplish to get there?
 Creating a plan and thinking things through can go a long way toward future success.